Radionuclide therapy: Thyroid conditions

 Iodine-131 (131I) is the most common RNT worldwide and uses the simple compound sodium iodide with a radioactive isotope of iodine.
 The patient (human or animal) may ingest an oral solid or liquid amount or receive an intravenous injection of a solution of the compound.
 The iodide ion is selectively taken up by the thyroid gland.
 Both benign conditions like thyrotoxicosis and certain malignant conditions like papillary thyroid cancer can be treated with the radiation emitted by radioiodine.
 Iodine-131 produces beta and gamma radiation.
 The beta radiation released damages both normal thyroid tissue and any thyroid cancer that behaves like normal thyroid in taking up iodine, so providing the therapeutic effect, whilst most of the gamma radiation escapes the patient's body.

 Most of the iodine not taken up by thyroid tissue is excreted through the kidneys into the urine.
 After radioiodine treatment the urine will be radioactive or 'hot', and the patients themselves will also emit gamma radiation.
 Depending on the amount of radioactivity administered, it can take several days for the radioactivity to reduce to the point where the patient does not pose a radiation hazard to bystanders.
 Patients are often treated as inpatients and there are international guidelines, as well as legislation in many countries, which govern the point at which they may return home.

 Bone metastasis

 Radium-223 chloride, strontium-89 chloride and samarium-153 EDTMP are used to treat secondary cancer in the bones.
 Radium and strontium mimic calcium in the body.
 Samarium is bound to tetraphosphate EDTMP, phosphates are taken up by osteoblastic (bone forming) repairs that occur adjacent to some metastatic lesions.

 Bone marrow conditions

 Beta emitting phosphorus-32 (32P), as sodium phosphate, is used to treat overactive bone marrow, in which it is otherwise naturally metabolised.

 Joint inflammation

 Yttrium-90 colloid

 An yttrium-90 (90Y) colloidal suspension is used for radiosynovectomy in the knee joint.

 Liver tumours

 Yttrium-90 spheres

-90Y in the form of a resin or glass spheres can be used to treat primary and metastic liver cancers.
+90Y in the form of a resin or glass spheres can be used to treat primary and metastatic liver cancers.